ohager/burst-autoplotter/README.md

 # burst-autoplotter

-> NEW VERSION 0.2: Entirely refactored using reactive approach.
-Correct calculations, new UI, more tests.
+> NEW VERSION 0.3: Complete rewritten UI using blessedjs

 Automates plotting for BURST coin